Cristian Chivu

-Cristian Eugen Chivu ([kristiˈan e.uˈdʒen ˈkivu]; born 26 October 1980) is a Romanian professional football manager and former player who is the head coach of Inter Milan's under-19 side.
+Cristian Eugen Chivu ([kristiˈan e.uˈdʒen ˈkivu]; born 26 October 1980) is a Romanian professional football coach and former player who is the current head coach of Serie A club Inter Milan.

-A defender, he began his career with hometown club CSM Reșița before moving to FC Universitatea Craiova in 1998, leaving Romania to join Dutch club Ajax a season later.
+A defender, he began his career with hometown club CSM Reșița before moving to Universitatea Craiova in 1998, leaving Romania to join Dutch club Ajax a season later.
 His performances as the captain of Ajax inspired an €18 million transfer to Roma in 2003.
 Chivu won the Coppa Italia in his last of four seasons in Rome before a transfer to Inter Milan, where he spent the rest of his career before retiring in 2014.
-After recovering from a fractured skull, Chivu wore a distinctive protective headgear, similar to Petr Čech's, from 2010 onwards.
+After recovering from a fractured skull, Chivu wore a distinctive protective headgear from 2010 onwards.
 His honours at Inter included a treble of the Italian league, domestic cup, and the UEFA Champions League in 2010.

-Chivu earned 75 international caps for Romania between 1999 and 2010, and was part of the squads for UEFA European Championships in 2000 and 2008.
+Chivu earned 75 international caps for Romania between 1999 and 2010 and was part of the squads for UEFA European Championships in 2000 and 2008.
 After retiring, he became a football pundit for Italian television stations Sky Sport and Fox Sports.
-He is also a technical observer for UEFA.
+He was also a technical observer for UEFA.

+He started his coaching career at Inter Milan's youth teams before being appointed as manager of Parma in February 2025.

 Club career

 Early career

 Chivu's first professional club was CSM Reșița.
-After moving to FC Universitatea Craiova, his reputation began to rise and his performances sparked interest from some larger clubs outside of Romania.
+After moving to Universitatea Craiova, his reputation began to rise and his performances sparked interest from some larger clubs outside of Romania.
 Dutch club Ajax was particularly impressed with Chivu and signed him in 1999.

 Ajax

 At Ajax, Chivu developed a reputation as a reliable fullback and a free-kick specialist.
 Then-manager Ronald Koeman appointed him as captain of the club.
 With Chivu as captain, Ajax dominated the Dutch Eredivisie with an exciting young squad.
-Playing alongside Chivu were future stars such as Rafael van der Vaart, Wesley Sneijder, Johnny Heitinga, Zlatan Ibrahimović and Maxwell.
+Playing alongside Chivu were future stars such as Rafael van der Vaart, Wesley Sneijder, Johnny Heitinga, Zlatan Ibrahimović, Steven Pienaar, and Maxwell.
 Chivu played a pivotal role for Ajax in their UEFA Champions League run in the 2002–03 season, when they came to within a minute of the semi-finals.
 That season, Chivu was in a quintet of Ajax players – himself, Zlatan Ibrahimović, Maxwell, Wesley Sneijder and Andy van der Meyde – who all went on to later join Inter Milan.